apache/dolphinscheduler-website/blog/en-us/Apache_dolphinScheduler_3.0.0.md

 ### Amazon Redshift support
 ![](https://miro.medium.com/max/1260/1*T6tX2rqiosbkuxNFKuEuWg.png)

 For **Amazon S3**, we have extended the Apache DolphinScheduler’s resource center to support not only local resources, HDFS resource storage but also Amazon S3 as a resource centre for storage.
-Details can be found at: https://dolphinscheduler.apache.org/zh-cn/docs/latest/user_doc/guide/resource.html in `resource.storage.type` We will be supporting more AWS tasks as users need them, so stay tuned.
+Details can be found at: https://dolphinscheduler.apache.org/en-us/docs/latest/user_doc/guide/resource/intro.html in `resource.storage.type` We will be supporting more AWS tasks as users need them, so stay tuned.

 ### Service Separation
 While the new UI is the biggest change to the front end of 3.0.0-alpha, the biggest change to the back end is the separation of services.
-Given the growing buzz around containers and microservices, the Apache DolphinScheduler developers made the decision to classify the backend services.
+Given the growing buzz around containers and microservices, the Apache DolphinScheduler developers made the decision to class https://dolphinscheduler.apache.org/en-us/docs/latest/user_doc/guide/resource/intro.html ify the backend services.
 By function, we split the service into the following parts.

 * master-server: master service
 * worker-server: worker service